WALKMANxy/management_ux_node-react/README.md

 - **Performance Features**
   - Web Worker optimization
   - AES256 encrypted caching
-  - Attachment preview system

 ### 🗓️ Business Tools
 - **Visit Management**
   - Scheduling system
-  - Private and public notes inside the visits, the former only visible to the agent linked to the visit and the admins
+  - Private and public notes inside the visits, the former only visible to the agent linked to the visit, and the admins.

 - **Promotion System**
   - Custom promotion creation